NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 DApps for storing and managing your crypto assets.
 Independent products built on Waves and driven by the community

 The major problem that oracles solve is that blockchains can only access data stored within the blockchain.
 Oracles provide connection with real-world data.
 Developers can explore existing oracles or build your own.
-Gravity, a decentralized cross-chain and oracle network powered by Waves, designed to set the data transfer form outside world and different blockchains.
+Gravity, a decentralized cross-chain and oracle network powered by Waves.

+NEUROMASTER / Waves designed to be easily swapped eg.  Crypto Currency, Fiat and Tokens including different blockchains. >> uniswap 1inch Token swap coming soon

 Ride is Waves/NEUROMASTER’ functional purpose-designed smart contract language for dApp development, designed for applying scripts to assets and accounts on the Waves blockchain, as well as for creating sophisticated programmable logic for a decentralized environment.